 Obtaining Educational Resources for Children with Hearing Loss

-When a child is born deaf or hard-of-hearing, there is an adjustment process for the parents: over 90% of deaf children are born to hearing parents.
+When a child is born deaf or hard-of-hearing, there is an adjustment process for the parents.
+According to the National Deaf Children's Association, over 90% of deaf children are born to hearing parents.
 Parents are faced with overwhelming decisions: which way to communicate, where to find the right resources, and how to afford hearing aids, which are often not covered by medical insurance.

 There are many free resources and educational items available for parents and children.
 This article aims to provide a comprehensive list of free educational resources, support, and products for deaf and hard-of-hearing children.

 Founded in 1943 by Louise Tracy (the wife of actor Spencer Tracy), the John Tracy Clinic has been offering parents quality information on raising deaf and hard-of-hearing children for years.
 All of the material offered by the clinic is absolutely free, and the website offers an "ask the audiologist" feature for parents confused by testing results.

 The John Tracy Clinic also offers a free international correspondence course.
 Parents are mailed a series of lessons and follow the curriculum at home with their infants and preschoolers.
 Upon completing a report on the child's response to the lessons, the parent is provided with feedback from the world-class staff at the clinic.